International Program

 Japan

-In addition, EM coordinates the Network of National Laboratories for Environmental Management and Stewardship (NNLEMS) in providing technical support to Japan’s Tokyo Electric Power Company (TEPCO) in modeling radionuclides dispersion in ocean from discharged water, in connection with the radiological impact assessment of discharge of the Advanced Liquid Processing System (ALPS) treated water from Fukushima Daiichi.
+EM provides technical expertise and support to Japan in addressing the environmental challenges resulting from the Fukushima Daiichi Nuclear Power Plant (NPP) accident.
+The Ministry of Economy, Trade, and Industry (METI) and EM developed a draft roadmap to guide engagement on decommissioning and includes a series of bilateral workshops and other government-government and industry-industry engagements.
+EM coordinates the Network of National Laboratories for Environmental Management and Stewardship in providing technical support to Japan’s Tokyo Electric Power Company in modeling radionuclides dispersion in ocean from discharged water, in connection with the radiological impact assessment of discharge of the Advanced Liquid Processing System treated water from Fukushima Daiichi.

 Arctic Countries

 The Arctic Council is an intergovernmental forum that provides a means for promoting cooperation, coordination, and interaction among the Arctic States.
 EM works with the Arctic Council’s Arctic Monitoring and Assessment Program (AMAP) Radioactivity Expert Group to ensure U.S. interests are represented and provides opportunities for EM experts to collaborate with other international experts on issues related to radiological monitoring around remediation sites.
 The AMAP geographical coverage extends from the High Arctic to the Sub-Arctic areas of Canada, the Kingdom of Denmark (Greenland and the Faroe Islands).
 Finland, Iceland, Norway, the Russian Federation, Sweden, and the United States.
-The work of the Arctic Council is currently on hold.
-Russia holds the chairmanship of the council until May 2023.

 DOE National Laboratories

 DOE national laboratories have established ongoing partnerships in specific technical areas.
-One prominent example of this multi-national partnership with national labs, universities, and foreign counterparts to better understand the long-term performance of nuclear waste glass.
-The team consists of representatives from Japan, France, Germany, Italy, U.K., and Belgium, and the U.S.
+One prominent example of this multi-national partnership with national labs, universities, and foreign counterparts is to better understand the long-term performance of nuclear waste glass.
+The team consists of representatives from Japan, France, Germany, Italy, U.K., Belgium, and U.S.

-International Travel
+International Travel & Foreign Delegation Visits

 Leisa Pope